Judicial winding-up of a business

 The Dreets shall take a decision within 4 days of the date of the last meeting of the ESC.

-Claims arising from the termination of the employment contract (wages, bonuses, allowances, contributions and social contributions, etc.) shall be covered by the contribution to the wage guarantee scheme (AGS).
+The wage claims arising from the termination of the employment contract (wages, bonuses, allowances, social contributions, etc.) are covered by the contribution to the wage guarantee scheme (AGS).
+The liquidator must therefore refer the matter to the AGS for settlement.

 Discontinuation of individual proceedings